Nike, Kevin Durant Sells the KD19 With Drake as a Yes Man

-Nobody trusts a friend who loves every sneaker.
+Nobody trusts a friend who loves every sneaker, and this is the joke driving Nike's latest campaign.

-Durant plays the exhausted friend trying to get honesty, while Drake plays the overly supportive hype man who refuses to criticize anything.
+Durant plays the exhausted friend trying to get an honest opinion, while Drake is the overly supportive hype man who refuses to criticize anything.

 View this post on Instagram